-The journal articles and book sources listed in the reference section are required reading for all students.
-Students who are researching and presenting material to their group are required to utilize additional sources which are to be obtained by the student.

-- 2. Attendance is a requirement in this course.
+- 1. The journal articles and book sources listed in the reference section are required reading for all students.
+Students who are researching and presenting material to their group are required to utilize additional sources which are to be obtained by the student. - 2.
+Attendance is a requirement in this course.
 If a student is absent for more than 10% of the planned course activities, without a medical reason, he/she may be prohibited from completing the course (see BCIT Attendance Policy). - 3.
 Group participation is marked by group members (50%) and the tutor (50%) for 15% of the total mark.
 Five criteria are solely marked by the tutor.
 Refer to Appendix A for details.
 Students will submit a written evaluation of self and other group members at mid-term (formative evaluation) and in week 16 (summative evaluation). - 4.
-The concept paper must conform to APA Guidelines and conventions for professional writing.
-The paper will be returned prior to marking and the late penalty will be invoked if this paper is of an unacceptable standard. - 5.
+The scholarly paper must conform to APA Guidelines and conventions for professional writing.
+The paper will be returned prior to marking and the late penalty will be invoked if this paper is of an unacceptable standard.
+A complete paper must be submitted in order for the student to pass the course. - 5.
 Students will be responsible for teaching their group members in a way that facilitates learning within the group. - 6.
 Students will write a problem solving exam during Week 8 and a final comprehensive problem solving exam in Week 17 (Examination Week).
 Students must achieve an average of 50% of the weighted average on these two exams in order to pass the course.
-For example, 8/15 (mid-term) + 17/35 (final) = 25/50 and therefore is a passing grade. - 7.
+For example, 11/20 (mid-term) + 19/40 (final) = 30/60 and therefore is a passing grade. - 7.
 Specific policies related to each method of evaluation are detailed under the descriptions of each evaluation method in course outline Part B. - 8.
 Students will participate in a written evaluation of the course in week 16.